tech-nickk/100PROJECTSCHALLENGE/PROJECT 003 : Control a 3-Wheeled robot with the flick of your wrist/README.md

 ![Robot Demo](/images/robot-demo.gif)

 The Wrist Controlled 3-Wheeled Robot project allows you to control a robot using wrist tilt gestures via Bluetooth.
-By utilizing the built-in accelerometers of two Arduino Nano 33 BLE Sense boards, this project enables you to configure the robot's movements, including forward, backward, left, and right.
+By utilizing the built-in accelerometer of the Arduino Nano 33 BLE Sense board, this project enables you to configure the robot's movements, including forward, backward, left, and right.
+I will be using the inbuilt LSM9DS1 Inertial Measurement Unit (IMU) sensor.The LSM9DS1 is a 9-axis sensor that combines a 3-axis accelerometer, a 3-axis gyroscope, and a 3-axis magnetometer.
+It allows you to measure acceleration, angular velocity, and magnetic field in three dimensions.

+The LSM9DS1 sensor is specifically designed for low-power applications and offers high accuracy and sensitivity.
+It communicates with the Arduino Nano 33 BLE Sense board over the I2C (Inter-Integrated Circuit) interface.
+This IMU sensor is commonly used in various applications such as motion tracking, robotics, gaming, and virtual reality.

+The sensor data will be read in real time and converted to the type of gesture detected.
+The gesture type data is the written to the peripheral bluetooth device which is the arduino in the robot.

 ## Getting Started